jabl3s/nixos/README.md

 2) wayland graphics is secure protocol vs x 👍 so long as :accessibility: isnt compromised above.
 However, x translation layer in my conf for steam, vscode... firefox seems full wayland.
 3) no encrypted drive might have plain text pass...
 4) see: https://svn.python.org/www/trunk/pydotorg/pycon/papers/conch.html from https://hackage.haskell.org/package/ssh => can give haskell a try have done some f# ocaml in the past and enjoyed those, plus seems cleaner then python for this functional use-case...
 No oop needed. see here: https://search.nixos.org/packages?channel=23.05&show=haskellPackages.ssh&from=0&size=50&sort=relevance&type=packages&query=ssh ((==> nixos configuration tab, should prevent client reverse ssh))
 5) rebuild switch, delete prior gens, dc cmos psu ram hold power button + spam it however long, reinsert ram from 4 taken into 4 empty, reboot into new system.
+6) Hosts file config to my new nixos installs found at, additinal stuff to essentially what is 127.0.0.1 protection, see phase_projects dev on how someone might use this to expose stuff not just use for brackets dev or wtvs I was doing in phaser 3 yrs ago with a node server on localhost::: https://github.com/StevenBlack/hosts
 .
 .
 .